walaj/SeqLib/README.md

 -----------

-SeqLib is a C++ library for querying BAM/SAM/CRAM files, performing BWA-MEM perations in memory, and performing sequence assembly.
+SeqLib is a C++ library for querying BAM/SAM/CRAM files, performing BWA-MEM operations in memory, and performing sequence assembly.
 Core operations in SeqLib are peformed by:
 * [HTSlib][htslib]
 * [BWA-MEM][BWA] (Apache2 branch)